-NEW YORK (AP) — A federal appeals court said Tuesday it won't rehear a panel's decision letting companies like Microsoft refuse to turn over to the government customer emails stored overseas.
+NEW YORK (AP) — A federal appeals court in New York won't rehear a panel's decision letting companies like Microsoft refuse to turn over to the government customer emails stored overseas.

-Four judges wrote opinions dissenting from the decision not to rehear the case at the government's request.
-In July, a three-judge panel said prosecutors cannot force corporations to release customers' emails and other data stored on servers overseas.
+A three-judge panel last July said prosecutors cannot force corporations to release customers' emails and other data stored on servers overseas.